Thermoelectric transport properties of gapless pinned charge density waves

-where $F=dA$ is the field strength of the $U(1)$ gauge field in a 3+1 dimensional bulk, which is dual to a $U(1)$ global charge symmetry, $\psi$ is an axion field in the bulk coupled to the $\theta$-term, which drives a CDW instability. $R$ and $\Lambda$ are the Ricci curvature and negative cosmological constant, which govern the structure of asymptotically Anti-de Sitter (AdS) space in the bulk.
+where $F=dA$ is the field strength of the $U(1)$ gauge field dual to a $U(1)$ global charge, $\psi$ is an axion field in the bulk coupled to the $\theta$-term, which drives a CDW instability. $R$ and $\Lambda$ are the Ricci curvature and negative cosmological constant, which govern the structure of asymptotically Anti-de Sitter (AdS) space in the bulk.
 The qualitative features we reveal depend only mildly on the precise form of the potentials